Victoria

 GAS SUBSTITUTION ROADMAP

-In July 2022, the Victorian Government released a Gas Substitution Roadmap.
+In July 2022, the Victorian Government released a Gas Substitution Roadmap (update 2024).
 The roadmap outlines the paths by which energy efficiency, electrification, hydrogen and biogas can contribute to carbon emissions reductions in the State.
-The Roadmap – to be updated later in 2023 – indicates that renewables-based hydrogen will play a critical but targeted role in Victoria’s renewable energy transition.
+The Roadmap outlines that alternative gases such as hydrogen and biomethane will be essential to reach net zero emissions.

 HYCEL TECHNOLOGY HUB